 - Anywhere in England and Wales

 This is an agreement signed by the debtor that allows the goods to remain in the property providing an agreement is made to pay or until the goods can be removed.
-If the debtor does not keep up with the payment arrangement the bailiff will return and remove the goods.
+If the debtor does not keep up with the payment arrangement the Enforcement Agent will return and remove the goods.

 Seizure of goods